Generic Name: alemtuzumab (AL em TOOZ ue mab)

 Call your doctor if you have signs of other serious side effects, such as unusual bruising or bleeding, blood in your urine or vomit, swelling in your feet, fever, swollen glands, muscle aches, diarrhea, or if you feel very weak or tired.

-Some side effects may occur during the injection or shortly afterward, including chest pain, trouble breathing, irregular heartbeats, or swelling in your mouth or throat.
+Some side effects may occur during the injection or within 2 days afterward, including chest pain, trouble breathing, irregular heartbeats, or swelling in your mouth or throat.
 You will be watched closely for at least 2 hours after receiving alemtuzumab.

 Alemtuzumab can have long lasting effects on your body.
 You may need medical tests for up to 4 years after you stop using alemtuzumab.

 Before taking this medicine

 You should not be treated with alemtuzumab if you are allergic to it.
 You should not be treated with Lemtrada if you have HIV (human immunodeficiency virus).